Netflix drops explosive trailer for new Britney Spears documentary

 Netflix’s film was in production before Framing Britney Spears was released.

-Carr, who is the daughter of noted journalist, David Carr, has covered the justice system in prior documentaries, How to Fix a Drug Scandal and I Love You, Now Die: The Commonwealth vs. Michelle Carter.
+Carr, who is the daughter of noted journalist David Carr, has covered the justice system in prior documentaries, How to Fix a Drug Scandal and I Love You, Now Die: The Commonwealth vs Michelle Carter.

 Join our new commenting forum